SMAA Implementation Example with Vireo RHI

 Integration into the PostProcessing Pipeline

-The samples.common.postprocessing module manages the full lifecycle of post-processing passes.
+The samples.common.postprocessing module (PostProcessing.ixx and PostProcessing.cpp) manages the entire lifecycle of the post-processing passes.

 pipelineConfig.colorRenderFormats.push_back(vireo::ImageFormat::R16G16_SFLOAT);